akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 Time to create the crosstab!

-Delete the two paramter fields from the report so it's blank again.
+Delete the two parameter fields from the report so it's blank again.
 Then find the Crosstab widget in the palette and drag it to the report:

 ![Screenshot][260]

 We see a rectangle with areas onto which we drag data fields to create the crosstab.
 Those fields come from the data cube.
-Open the data cube in the outline if it isn't open already, and drag column2 to the top left rectangle (Where it says "Drop data field(s) to define data columns here"):
+Open the data cube in the outline if it isn't open already, and drag Council to the top left rectangle (Where it says "Drop data field(s) to define data columns here"):

 ![Screenshot][270]

-Click on the *icon at the far right* of the [column2] box in the report and select Show/Hide Group Levels from the popu menu:
+Click on the *icon at the far right* of the [Council] box in the report and select Show/Hide Group Levels from the popu menu:

 ![Screenshot][280]

-In the Show/Hide Group Levels dialog check the column1 box to add it to the columns that will be shown in the crosstab report:
+In the Show/Hide Group Levels dialog check the District box to add it to the columns that will be shown in the crosstab report:

 ![Screenshot][290]